-This tool will walk you through a few "Yes" or "No" questions that ask about sharing, shipping, transmitting or transferring items, information, or software in the context of your situation.
+This tool will walk you through a few questions that ask about sharing, shipping, transmitting or transferring items, information, or software in the context of your situation.
 Your replies will lead to a determination of whether an export control license may be applicable, and will provide guidance on next steps.

 Export controls apply whenever: